Seagate/halon/doc/developer/components/event-queue.rst

   given interval.

-- "Trimming" - a 'trim' message is sent by the RC when it's done with some "event.
+- "Trimming" - a 'trim' message is sent by the RC when it's done with some event.
 This informs the EQ that it can drop that event.

-- "Clearing" - the RC (or an administrator) may send a message asking for the EQ "to be completely cleared.
-This is mostly useful for working around problems "when the system has got stuck.
+- "Clearing" - the RC (or an administrator) may send a message asking for the EQ to be completely cleared.
+This is mostly useful for working around problems when the system has got stuck.

 - Notifications about the replicator availability.